DevOops Box Writeup & Walkthrough – [HTB] – HackTheBox

 First, we create a new XML file:

-Then, we create a DTD file on our Kali Linux, the content is:
+Then, we create a DTD file (1.dtd) on our local Kali Linux and insert the following content:

-We found that there is a “git” user.
-So, we try to login as git.
+We identify that there is a “git” user, we try to log in as git.

 Then, we check the .bash_history file.